The Alkani Cold Brew Coffee Maker – Review and Tutorial

-Back in the day the only non-DIY (do it yourself) option for cold brew coffee was a big old Toddy plastic bucket with that weird pad-like filter that needed to be cleaned and then replaced after every 10 or so uses.
+Back in the day, the only non-DIY (do it yourself) option for cold brew coffee was a big old Toddy plastic bucket with that weird pad-like filter that needed to be cleaned and then replaced after every 10 or so uses.
 And it was fine for the time, but things are better now.
-Today you can purchase cold brew coffee makers that are glass, use metal filters and are both easy to setup and easy to clean up.
+Today, you can purchase cold brew coffee makers that are glass, use metal filters, and are both easy to set up and easy to clean up.

-Step by Step Tutorial for the Cold Brew Maker by Alkani
+Step-by-Step Tutorial for the Cold Brew Maker by Alkani

 Let me show you how easy it is to make cold brew coffee with the Alkani.